csci104/site/labs/lab12/index.md

 ---

-**Due at the end of your registered lab section.** As per usual, this amterial is also avaiable on Codio.
+**Due at the end of your registered lab section.** As per usual, this material is also available on Codio.

 ---